Easy Banana Bread

 This easy banana bread recipe couldn’t be simpler to make.
 It starts with melted butter so everything can be mixed together by hand.
 No mixer required.
 Sour cream (or yogurt) keeps this banana bread super moist.

-banana bread slices with chocolate chips
+overhead image of banana bread slices with chocolate chips

 But you don’t have to believe me.
 Readers like Maria agree..

-“Jess I have been baking for over 50 years and always trying new recipes just to see if there is a “perfect” out there!
+“Jess, I have been baking for over 50 years and always trying new recipes just to see if there is a “perfect” out there!
 I have made this banana bread 3 times now and every time it just comes out so perfect…The crumb texture to moisture ratio is just wonderful…LOVE this recipe!!”

 – Maria